 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
 There were no material misstatements as a result of the audit.
-There were uncorrected misstatements to record prepaid rent and to correct accounts payable.
+There was one uncorrected misstatement to accounts payable for work performed in June that was not accrued due to the timing of financial reporting to the County.
 Management has determined that their effects are immaterial, both individually and in the aggregate, to the financial statements taken as a whole.